3 Mins Read

 Bonus: Grow Your Own Food

 Ok, so you probably can’t/won’t grow ALL your own food.
 But there’s a lot you can do from your tiny city apartment!
-From taking an urban workshop with Rooftop Republic to installing City Hydroponic‘s growing system to managing your own square foot garden at Living Farm in the New Territories, there’s something so satisfying about being able to say you are eating something you grew yourself, even if you’re only nursing a few herb plants on your windowsill.
+Take an urban workshop with Rooftop Republic —there’s something so satisfying about being able to say you are eating something you grew yourself, even if you’re only nursing a few herb plants on your windowsill.
 If you want to get serious, check out Chef Moises Mehl’s Hong Kong home gardening guide.

 Image credit: Unsplash.